dmbarbour/glas/docs/GlasApps.md

 In context of transaction machines and task-based concurrency, the concept and presentation of logging should ideally be adjusted to account for stable forks.
 Instead of a stream of log messages, an optimal view is something closer to live tree of log messages with access to history via timeline.

 Although messages logged by failed transactions are not observable within the program, they can be observed indirectly through reflection APIs which operate on runtime state.
 A debug view presented to a developer should almost always be based on a reflection API.
 Aborted messages might be distinguished by rendering in a different color, yet should be accessible for debugging purposes.

-### Time

-Transactions are logically instantaneous, so we cannot model explicit timeouts or sleeps.
-However, we could wait on a clock by aborting a transaction until a given time is observed.
-Proposed effects API:

-* **time:now** - Response is the estimated time of commit, as a TimeStamp value.
-* **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
-Otherwise fail.

-Reading 'now' will destabilize a transaction and is unsuitable for waits or incremental computing.
-The use-case for 'now' is adding timestamps to observed events, such as messages received on a channel.
-In these cases, the transaction should already be in an unstable state so no harm is done.

-Use of 'check' provides a stable option to indirectly observe time.
-If a transaction fails after a time check fails, the provided timestamp informs the system of how long it should wait.
-It is feasible to precompute the future transaction, have it ready to commit.

-The default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

 ### Environment Variables